ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 Snippet                                   | Description
 ----------------------------------------- | ---------------------------------------------------------------------------------
-`for i_associations in indicator.ind_...` | Trigger API call to retrieve all Indicators associated <br>  with this Indicator.
+`for i_association in indicator.ind_...` | Trigger API call to retrieve all Indicators associated <br>  with this Indicator.
 `print(i_association.id)`                 | Display the **'id'** property of the associated <br> Indicator object.

 ###Victim Associations